What Is a Subluxation? Causes, Symptoms & Treatment

 What Is a Subluxation of the Spine?

-A subluxation, also known as a vertebral subluxation complex, is a disorder of the spine where the alignment and physiological functions of the spine are altered, moving them from their normal position and placing excessive pressure on the spinal nerves.
+A subluxation, also known as a vertebral subluxation complex, is a disorder of the spine where the alignment and physiological functions of the spine are altered, moving them from their normal position and placing excessive pressure and inflammation on the spinal nerves.
 Instead of the joint surface completely losing contact, a subluxation is considered to be a “partial dislocation.”
-In some cases, subluxations can be quite painful, depending on the reason why they form.
+In some cases, these spinal misalignments can be quite painful, depending on the reason why they form.
 If left untreated a subluxation can trigger a degenerative process in the surrounding areas, and it might become more difficult to reverse it as the body progressively adjusts itself to the misaligned or partially dislocated shape.

 In the chiropractic world, a subluxation is the most important reason to check your intervertebral joint motion and your musculoskeletal system.
 One could say a chiropractors’ entire world revolves around finding and realigning subluxations to improve and promote wellness.